antonkharenko/booklib/readme.md

 # Booklib #

-This is an example of typical web application Java backend.
+Booklib is a reference web application backend.
 It provides REST API to the clients and it is built using following technology stack:

+* Java
 * Dropwizard
 * Spring
 * MongoDB